Optimizing Ethernet for industrial implementation

 What Ethernet protocol do you need and why?

 There are two main types of Ethernet.
 General protocols, such as Ethernet TCP/IP, Profinet, and EtherNet/IP, and those designed to meet high-speed, deterministic and low-jitter application, such as EtherCAT and SERCOS III [also CC-Link IE and Profinet IRT].

 Around 50% of industrial applications work fine with the standard Ethernet TCP/IP.

 If determinism is an issue then an industrial variant must be considered.
 Reasons will include high-speed production (bottling plants are typical) and motion control applications where synchronization of motors/servos is critical.
 Where there are safety critical issues to consider, such as e-stops, the network must be able to react fast and reliably.

 Can multiple protocols be used on the same Ethernet physical layer?

-Theoretically, the answer is always "yes" if the protocol uses layers 1 and 2 of the OSI model.
-However, there are combinations that are not recommended, and it is best for users to check with the standard authority for the protocol before committing to a particular technology.
+Theoretically, the answer is always yes as if the protocol uses layers 1 and 2 of the ISO model.
+However, there are combinations that are not recommended, and I would always advise users to check with the standard authority for the protocol before committing to a particular technology.

 Should you use fiber or copper?